 The Latest: Philippe moves in as French prime minister

-French President Emmanuel Macron listens as Paris Mayor Anne Hidalgo delivers her speech during a ceremony at the Hotel de Ville in Paris, France, Sunday, May 14, 2017. .
 French President Emmanuel Macron and Paris Mayor Anne Hidalgo, left, walk together to attend a ceremony at the Paris city hall, France, Sunday, May 14, 2017.
+New French President Emmanuel Macron waves to supporters after a ceremony at the Arc of Triomphe following his formal inauguration ceremony as French President Sunday, May 14, 2017 in Paris.

 |Title